A blocked nose does not have to be a long-term problem.

-The septum is the cartilage and bone inside the nose that divides the nostrils.
-The septum is usually straight but it can be deviated (bent), causing symptoms of a blocked nose (see figure 1).
-A septoplasty and a submucous resection are operations to correct a deviated nasal septum.
+The septum is the cartilage and bone inside your nose that separates your nostrils.
+For most people, the septum is usually straight, but it can be deviated (bent), causing symptoms of a blocked nose.

 What are the benefits of surgery?